rebase-energy/EnergyDataModel/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/rebase-energy/EnergyDataModel?style=social)](https://github.com/rebase-energy/EnergyDataModel)

 ## TL;DR
-The aim of **EnergyDataModel** is to provide a Python-based data model that enables energy data scientists and modellers to:
+**EnergyDataModel** provides a Python-based data model that enables energy data scientists and modellers to:

 * 🧱 **Modularity** - Represent energy assets, energy systems and other relevant concepts as object-oriented building blocks;
 * 🏗️ **Relationships** - Structure your energy assets in graphs and hierarchies representing energy systems that can be serialized to files (e.g. .csv, .json, and .geojson files);